SkeltonThatcher/aws-terraform-rancher-single-node-ha/README.md

 This repo contains Terraform code and supporting scripts to deploy single node HA Rancher server and Rancher hosts in AWS.

+## PLEASE NOTE - AS OF 4/4/17 - WORKS WITH RANCHER SERVER v1.4.2 AND BELOW ONLY

 The Terraform plan is designed to be applied in two stages.
 It will build out and deploy the following resources.

 * x1 VPC + IGW